Norwegian for Foreigners

 1. Register your application online by using Søknadsweb. (click here for help).
 Opens 1 May 2014.

-2. After the online registration you have to print out the Application File Aand return or download the requested documents within one week (does not apply for NTNU Master and exchange students, registration on Søknadsweb is sufficient).
+2. After the online registration you have to print out the application file and download the requested documents within one week (does not apply for NTNU Master and exchange students, registration on Søknadsweb is sufficient).

 1 June for Autumn semester